 Some of the best practices for optimizing your GMB page this year include:

-- Use of GMB’s features: Go beyond the basic profile setup and focus on the additional features such as Review Management, Insights, Bookings, Posts, Q&A and so on.
-Creating an Offer Post (an Update, Event, Offer or Product) can engage audiences to share your news, offers and products.
+- Use of GMB’s features: Go beyond the basic profile setup and focus on the additional features such as Review Management, Insights, Bookings, Posts and Q&A. Creating an Offer Post (an Update, Event, Offer or Product) can engage audiences to share your news, offers and products.

 - Advanced information: This may include a store code, labels, Google ads location and more, which can help new customers find your business more easily.

-6. 92% Of People Trust Peer Recommendations.
+6. 92% Of Consumers Trust Peer Recommendations.
 Encourage Customer Advocacy To Increase Sales & Retention.

-Word-of-mouth has been one of the most powerful marketing channels since the infancy of trade and it its power translates to the digital environment unscathed.
+Word-of-mouth has been one of the most powerful marketing channels since the infancy of trade and its power translates to the digital environment unscathed.

 - An overwhelming 92% of people trust recommendations from people they know.

 - Revenue increases twofold with a 12% rise in advocacy.

 - 67% of marketers say that advocate marketing campaigns helped them engage with their target audiences.

 Food and drink products are something your customers are passionate about.
 Encourage the sharing of this passion to stimulate brand advocacy and reap its benefits.

 To incorporate consumer advocacy in your food and beverage marketing businesses:

 - Find the perfect consumer advocate for your brand: Target social media civilians (i.e. non-influencers) who are active and passionate about your brand.
 Reward their passion with attention, freebies and other online or offline perks.

 - Build an advocacy marketing program that attracts high-profile advocates: Create exciting content, using storytelling, value-driven campaigns and/or interactive campaigns such as contests with exclusive prizing to gain the attention and engagement of influencers.

-- Identify the places to recruit these advocates: Look to your customer base and your competition to identify the right candidates for your food and beverage marketing advocacy strategy.
+- Identify where to recruit these advocates: Look at your customer base and your competition to identify the right candidates for your food and beverage marketing advocacy strategy.